-The idea for Mastery Transcript Consortium® (MTC) sparked in 2014 and the network officially launched on March 1, 2017, to champion a belief that there is a better way of preparing high school students for the world ahead and of presenting them to colleges and employers.
-The concept for MTC was born from the Hawken School in Cleveland, thanks to the vision of Scott Looney, head of school at Hawken and now MTC’s Board Chair, who saw the most basic of all high school documents—the transcript—as a boulder in the way of high school innovation.
+The idea for Mastery Transcript Consortium® (MTC) sparked in 2014 and the network officially launched on March 1, 2017 to champion a belief that there is a better way of preparing high school students for the world ahead and of presenting them to colleges and employers.
+The concept for MTC was born from the Hawken School in Cleveland, thanks to the vision of head of school Scott Looney, who saw the most basic of all high school documents—the transcript—as a boulder in the way of high school innovation.

 That 99 percent of the high school transcripts follow an identical format is a vestige of an outdated industrial age.
-The Mastery Transcript hopes to reflect a new age that demands a new approach to education.
+MTC hopes to reflect a new age that demands a new approach to education.

 Scott Looney, Head of School, Hawken School, Ohio